webdiscus/pug-loader/README.md

 Webpack loader for the [Pug](https://pugjs.org) templates.\
 The `pug-loader` resolve paths and webpack aliases for `extends`/`include`/`require()` in pug template and compiles it into static HTML or into javascript template function.

-Using the `HtmlWebpackPlugin`, the pug template compiles into static HTML.\
-In the javascript file, the pug template loaded via `require()` compiles into template function.

 ## Features
  - supports **Webpack 5** and **Pug 3**
  - supports all features and options of original [`pugjs/pug-loader`](https://github.com/pugjs/pug-loader/)